-Mr. LO Foo Cheung, JP, aged 65, was appointed as an Independent Non-executive Director in April 2005.
+Mr. LO Foo Cheung, JP, aged 66, was appointed as an Independent Non-executive Director in April 2005.
 He is currently the Chairman of Company's Remuneration Committee and a Member of Company's Audit Committee.
 Mr. Lo is the founder and Chairman of FC Packaging Holding Limited, one of the leading can manufacturers in the Greater China.
 Mr. Lo has extensive experience in the industrial and manufacturing industry in Hong Kong and Mainland China.
 He is currently the Honorary President of the Chinese Manufacturers' Association of Hong Kong, Standing Committee Member of the Chinese General Chamber of Commerce, a Member of the Election Committee of the Hong Kong Special Administrative Region, Standing Committee Member of the Chinese People's Political Consultative Conference of Heilongjiang Province and Jiangmen City, Honorary Citizen of Guangzhou City, Foshan City and Jiangmen City.
 Mr. Lo previously served as First Vice-President of the Chinese Manufacturers' Association of Hong Kong, Council Member of Hong Kong Trade Development Council, Council Member of Hong Kong Productivity Council, a Member of the Business Advisory Group of Hong Kong Special Administrative Region, Committee Member of Business Facilitation Advisory Committee, Director and Chairman of Finance and Administration Committee of Hong Kong Design Centre, Committee Member of Small and Medium Enterprises Committee of Hong Kong, founding Vice Chairman of the Young Industrialists Council of Hong Kong and Council Member of the Hong Kong Quality Assurance Agency.
 Mr. Lo holds a Bachelor degree with honours in Social Science and a Master degree in Business Administration from The Chinese University of Hong Kong.
 Mr. Lo was a winner of the Young Industrialist Award of Hong Kong in 1988.

-Mr. O'YANG Wiley, aged 52, was appointed as an Independent Non-executive Director on 1 October 2012.
+Mr. O'YANG Wiley, aged 53, was appointed as an Independent Non-executive Director in October 2012.
 He is currently the Chairman of Company's Audit Committee and a Member of Company's Nomination Committee.
-Mr. O'Yang is the Managing Director of Kim Eng Securities (Hong Kong) Limited ("KESHK"), a whollyowned subsidiary of Malayan Banking Berhad.
+Mr. O'Yang is the Head of Investment Banking of CMBC International Holdings Limited ("CMBC"), a subsidiary of China Minseng Banking Corporation Limited.
 He has more than 26 years of experience in the accounting, finance and legal fields.
-Prior to joining KESHK, Mr. O'Yang worked for various international investment banks, including UBS AG, Hong Kong Branch, J.P.
+Prior to joining CMBC, Mr. O'Yang worked for various international investment banks, including Kim Eng Securities (Hong Kong) Limited, a wholly-owned subsidiary of Malayan Banking Berhad, UBS AG, Hong Kong Branch, J.P.
 Morgan Securities (Asia Pacific) Limited and BNP Paribas Capital (Asia Pacific) Limited and held the positions of managing director and executive director.
 Prior to those, he was a partner of Richards Butler, an international law firm.
 Mr. O'Yang graduated from The Chinese University of Hong Kong with a Bachelor of Social Science degree and a Master of Business Administration degree.
 He is also a fellow member of the Association of Chartered Certified Accountants, a member of the Hong Kong Institute of Certified Public Accountants and a member of the Law Society of Hong Kong.